Note

 async for event in workflow.run_stream(task):

-if isinstance(event, AgentRunUpdateEvent):
+if isinstance(event, AgentResponseUpdateEvent):

 # Print streaming agent updates

-print(f"[{event.executor_id}]: {event.data}", end="", flush=True)
+print(event.data, end="", flush=True)

 elif isinstance(event, WorkflowOutputEvent):

-author = getattr(final_message, "author_name", "System")
+author = getattr(msg, "author_name", "Unknown")

-text = getattr(final_message, "text", str(final_message))
+text = getattr(msg, "text", str(msg))

 print("-" * 80)